-An extract from Fifty Playwrights On Their Craft by Caroline Jester and Caridad Svich, published by Methuen Drama, November 2017.
+Full version of interview conducted summer 2016 for the book Fifty Playwrights On Their Craft by Caroline Jester and Caridad Svich, published by Methuen Drama, November 2017.

 Chris Goode is a writer, director, performer and musician, and lead artist of Chris Goode & Company.
 His diverse body of work has been seen in venues ranging from Sydney Opera House and Tate Modern to the most marginal spaces on the London fringe.
 His credits include four Fringe First award-winning shows: Men in the Cities, Monkey Bars, Kiss of Life, and (with Unlimited Theatre) Neutrino; he also won the Headlong/Gate New Directions Award for his radical version of Chekhov, ...SISTERS, at the Gate Theatre.
 Chris is a former artistic director of Camden People's Theatre and he now directs the all-male ensemble Ponyboy Curtis.
 He is the author of The Forest and the Field, a book on theatre and performance published by Oberon.

-Caridad Svich What is a playwright?
+Caridad Svich: What is a playwright?

-Chris Goode I’m sure I won’t be the only respondent to this question to lament the cruelly deceptive homophony of ‘write’ and ‘wright’, which has done so much to cement the activity of playwrights (in the UK and US at least) unhelpfully within a literary tradition.
+Chris Goode: I’m sure I won’t be the only respondent to this question to lament the cruelly deceptive homophony of ‘write’ and ‘wright’, which has done so much to cement the activity of playwrights (in the UK and US at least) unhelpfully within a literary tradition.
 As my friend, the actor Gemma Brockis, passionately insists: plays are not written, but wrought ― that is, worked: and the work of playwrighting may or may not involve writing ― or, for that matter, the ‘play’ object as we tend to understand it.

 I’d like to consider the playwright to be the author/maker of play (or of the space for or container of play) rather than of a play.
-I like Peter Handke’s thing, in The Long Way Round, where he contrasts the world of nature with the world of games.
+I like Handke’s thing, in The Long Way Round, where he contrasts the world of nature with the world of games.
 When you get to the end of a game, you say: “What next?”
 But nature continues, limitlessly.
 It may be true that play cannot extend itself without territorial boundaries, but one can, as a playwright, shape or inflect play without ever having to accept or concede to ‘the play’ in its commodity form.

 Another way of articulating the same idea: these days I tell people that I don’t really make things: I make the space for things to happen in.
 That said, I don’t often call myself a playwright.
 Maybe I will, now.

-CS: Does the audience influence your writing?
+Does the audience influence your writing?